 This tutorial will explain one of the hottest new trends in Photography.
 HDR!
 Learn how to shoot, merge and tone-map photos to extend the dynamic range and produce those painted looking results.
-Covers photoshop CS3-CS6
+Covers photoshop CS3-CS6 and CC

 I n this tutorial we will take a look at HDR photography.
 HDRI (High Dynamic Range Imaging) was originally used in 3D and is now in full force in photography.
 Basically it's the process of taking multiple exposures and merging them together into a single 32 bit image.
 Let me explain:

 A camera is capable of capturing a limited amount of tones in a single photo (we call this dynamic Range, the range of tones that can hold detail between pure black and pure white).
 Typically we sacrifice elements in a photo when we set the cameras exposure.
 We meter for the most important part of the scene.
 For example let's look at the series of images I shot at the Bradburry building in Los Angeles.
 The center image is a typical exposure, showing an average metering to produce the most detail possible.
 Notice that the detail outside the door is lost because it's too bright.
 Also the detail on the stair rail is lost because it's too dark.
 When you are at the location, you are able to see all these detail with your eye, this is because the human eye can see a larger range of tones than the camera can capture on the sensor or film in a single photograph.

 The solution is to take more than one photograph and bracket the photos.
 Shoot a normal exposure (center image), then under-expose (left) to capture the highlights outside the windows and over-expose (right) to capture shadow detail.
 Finally, merge these photos together to produce a single image with a larger range of tones that can now show all the details in the shadows and highlights.

 This tutorial will show you how to complete this process with the minimum fuss.